Banalata Sen

 Banalata Sen (বনলতা সেন) is a Bengali poem written in 1942 by the poet Jibanananda Das that is one of the most read, recited and discussed poems of Bengali literature.
 The title of this lyric poem is a female character referred to by name in the last line of each of its three stanzas.
 A draft of the poem was also discovered that widely differs from the final version.
-Poet Jibanananda Das was a quiet person, who preferred to live in obscurity.
-Until the discovery of his diaries in the mid-1990s, it was considered unlikely that he could have been in love with a woman, with or without the name of Banalata Sen. However, Banalata Sen of Natore, a tiny town in the Rajshahi area of what was then Bengal, has become an emblem of feminine mystery as well as beauty and love.
+Poet Jibanananda Das was a quiet person who preferred to live in obscurity.
+Until the discovery of his diaries in the mid-1990s, it was considered unlikely that he could have been in love with a woman, with or without the name of Banalata Sen. However, Banalata Sen of Natore, a tiny town in the Rajshahi area of what was then United Bengal, has become an emblem of feminine mystery as well as beauty and love.

 Introductory notes

-"Banalata Sen" was composed by Jibanananda Das in 1934 when he was living in Calcutta, at a time in his life when he had lost his job of Assistant Lecturer at the City College, Kolkata.
+"Banalata Sen" was composed by Jibanananda Das in 1934 when he was living in Calcutta, at a time in his life when he had lost his job as assistant lecturer at the City College, Kolkata.
 The relevant manuscript was discovered and labelled Book-8 while preserved in the National Library of Calcutta; the poem occurs on page 24 of this manuscript.
 It was first published in the December 1935 issue of the poetry magazine Kavita, edited by poet Buddhadeva Bose.
 It is also the first poem of his third collection of poetry published in 1942 under the title Banalata Sen. Earlier, the lyric was collected in Modern Bengali Poetry, jointly edited by Abu Sayeed Ayub and Hirendranath Mukhopadhyaya, published in 1939.
-Although popularly regarded a romantic lyric, the poet's historical sense of human existence is unmistakably the underlying essence.
+Although popularly regarded as a romantic lyric, the poet's historical sense of human existence is unmistakably the underlying essence.